adbar/trafilatura/README.rst

 *(Or use ``pip3 install trafilatura`` on systems where Python 2 and 3 are both globally installed and pip refers to Python 2.)*

-*(For dependency management see `this thread <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_)*

-For all experimental functionality please use ``pip install trafilatura[all]`` (Most notably: language detection and faster processing of downloads.
-The ``cchardet`` package is currently not working on some macOS versions.).
+For all experimental functionality please use ``pip install trafilatura[all]`` Most notably: language detection and faster processing of downloads.
+The ``cchardet`` package is currently not working on some macOS versions.

 Direct installation of the latest version (see `build status <https://travis-ci.org/adbar/trafilatura>`_):

 ``pip install git+https://github.com/adbar/trafilatura.git``

+(For dependency management see `this thread <https://stackoverflow.com/questions/41573587/what-is-the-difference-between-venv-pyvenv-pyenv-virtualenv-virtualenvwrappe>`_)

 With Python